Below you will find a complete list of the universities that participated in NSAC Conference 2018. Click a logo to learn more about the university.

-Sciences Po, which offers programmes taught in French and English, is France's leading university in the field of Political science and it is ranked as the world's 4th best school within this field in the QS University rankings.
+Sciences Po, which offers programmes taught in French and English, is France's leading university in the field of Political science and is ranked as the world's 4th best school within this field in the QS University rankings.
 The alumni of Sciences Po includes a lot of notable public figures, such as seven of the last eight French presidents, heads of international organisations such as WTO, IMF and the UN, and six CEO’s of France’s 40 largest companies.
-The university is renowned for its several dual degree programmes with distinguished partner institutions - many of which also will be represented at NSAC 2017.
+The university is renowned for its several dual degree programmes with distinguished partner institutions - many of which also will be represented at the NSAC Conference of 2018.
 This means that participants at the conference will have an unique opportunity to discover truly international study abroad possibilities by meeting both ends of various dual degree programs.
 Returning to NSAC once again to represent Sciences Po, will be Cécile Marin.

 Cécile has several years of experience working with recruitment of international students and international relations at Science Po Paris, ENSTA ParisTech and Université Panthéon Assas.
 At Science Po Paris, she is leading cooperation projects with Russia, Northern Europe and the UK and is therefore familiar with the concerns and questions of Nordic students.

-London Business School is one of the most prestigious business school in the world.
+London Business School is one of the most prestigious business schools in the world.
 Located in the heart of London, it draws on the cultural diversity and dynamics of the financial capital city of Europe.
 It is consistently ranked as one of the best business schools in the world and was in 2016 ranked 1st in Europe by the Financial Times and 2nd by QS World University Ranking in business and management studies.
 Since LBS only offers studies at the postgraduate level, the institution will be of most interest to undergraduate business students as well as undergraduates from other fields looking to pursue an MBA after graduation.

 Nicoleta Chiriac, Recruitment and Admissions Manager at LBS, will speak about the university, its programs and the admissions process.
-Nicoleta Chiriac is responsible for European applicants, and with more than 3 years of experience guiding prospective candidates, she is fully capable of answering all your questions regarding London Business School.
+Nicoleta Chiriac is responsible for European applicants at LBS, and with more than 3 years of experience guiding prospective candidates, she is fully capable of answering all your questions regarding London Business School.

-Samantha Fossey has received her bachelor’s as well as her master’s degree at the University of Melbourne, where she has also been employed for more than 5 years.
-With years of experience within international recruitment, she is well-equipped to ask any and all of your questions regarding studies at the University of Melbourne.
+Samantha Fossey received her bachelor’s as well as her master’s degree at the University of Melbourne, where she has also been employed for more than 5 years.
+Samantha has traveled across the globe to speak about the unique benefits of pursuing a degree in Australia, and highlight why the University of Melbourne is a top choice when it comes to premium education abroad.
+With years of experience in the international recruitment sector, she is well-equipped for answering all of the questions from the admission process to life in Australia.

-The MIT Sloan School of Management is the business school of the Massachusetts Institute of Technology.
+The MIT Sloan School of Management is the business school of the Massachusetts Institute of Technology and ranked amongst the best business school in the world.
 The school emphasizes innovation in its practice and research and many influential management and finance ideas such as Theory X and Theory Y, the Solow-Swan model and Black-Scholes model have originated at this school.
 Furthermore, the faculty has included numerous Nobel laureates in economics and John Bates Clark Medal winners.
-The MIT Sloan School of Management is part of the M7 group of elite MBA programs in the US, alongside business schools such as Harvard, Stanford, and Wharton, and its MBA programs are considered to be among the most selective in the world.
+The MIT Sloan School of Management is part of the M7 group of elite MBA programs in the US, alongside business schools such as Harvard, Stanford, and Wharton, and its MBA programs are considered to be among the most selective world-wide.

 This year, MIT Sloan will be represented by Rod Garcia, the Senior Director of Admissions at the institution.
 Rod has been responsible for the recruitment, selection and enrollment of MBA students at MIT Sloan School since 1988.
-Rod, who has attended the NSAC conference several times before, will speak about the school’s admission process, its programs and the university itself.
+Rod, who has attended the NSAC conference several times before, successfully informed the participants about the school’s admission process, its programs and the university life itself.
 In the past, Rod has facilitated both professional and educational opportunities for NSAC participants and team members.
-Since MIT Sloan only offers postgraduate programs, their presentation will be of particular interest to current business school students or students from other faculties looking to pursue an MBA.
+Since MIT Sloan only offers postgraduate programs, their presentation is primarily directed at current business school students or students from other faculties looking to pursue an MBA.

 New York University is a world-wide university and operates universities such as NYU Abu Dhabi and NYU Shanghai.
 NYU also operates multiple educational centres across the entire world.
 Among the faculty and alumni are 37 Nobel Laureates and its alumni includes heads of states, royalty, influential mathematicians, inventors, media figures, CEOs of Fortune 500 companies and even astronauts.
 At NYU, Abu Dhabi, students who receive an offer of admission will also receive a financial aid decision at about the same time, due to the University's commitment to ensuring students and student families take on no debt in financing their education.
 In order to commit to this principle, the university practices a need-blind admission.
 According to recent data, there is roughly an $30,000 average in scholarship grants/awards for first-year students.

 The University of Cambridge is one of the oldest and most renowned institutions in the world.
 It is famous for many contributions to society through the pursuit of education and research at the highest international level.
 The university is consistently considered to be among the absolute best in the world and is currently ranked as number 5 in the world by QS University Rankings 2018.
 The University of Cambridge also proves its incredible prowess by being the institution with the most subject rankings in the top 10’s, according to QS University Rankings.
 The University of Cambridge has been affiliated with 95 Nobel laureates, 15 British prime ministers and 10 Field medalist, through the University’s students, alumni and faculty.
-This years representative of Cambridge University is the Senior Admissions and Outreach Officer at Christ’s College, Kristy Guneratne.
+This year's representative of Cambridge University was the Senior Admissions and Outreach Officer at Christ’s College, Kristy Guneratne.